cyberconcepts/cybertools/organize/README.txt

   <WorkItem ['001', 1, 'john', '...', 'created']:
    {'created': ..., 'creator': 'john'}>

-Properties that have not been set explicitly default to None; properties not specified in the IWorkItem interface will lead to an AttributeError.
+Properties that have not been set explicitly have a default of None; properties not specified in the IWorkItem interface will lead to an AttributeError.

   >>> wi01.description is None